SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: Experiments

-\paragraph{Evaluation Metrics.} Exact match \cite{codet5}, and BLEU score \citep{papineni2002bleu} have been commonly used to evaluate the model performance in the downstream tasks.
-The exact match metric evaluates if the generated code precisely matches the target code at token-level.
+\paragraph{Evaluation Metrics.} Exact match \cite{codet5}, CodeBLEU \citep{ren2020codebleu}, and BLEU score \citep{papineni2002bleu} have been commonly used to evaluate the model performance in the downstream tasks.
+The exact match metric evaluates if the generated code matches the target code at the token-level.
 BLEU score measures the n-gram overlap between the output and the target code.
-In this work, we mainly focus on the exact match metric to quantify the model's behaviors.
-It has been shown that BLEU score is not necessarily correlated with the correctness of the programs \citep{hendrycksapps2021}.
-We also report BLEU score results in \autoref{app:results}.
+CodeBLEU considers syntactic and data-flow matches of the codes in addition to the n-gram overlap.
+In this work, we focus on the exact match metric to quantify the model behaviors.
+This is due to the nature of OOD scenarios, where it is desirable to see if the model can generate specific unseen or rare programs correctly.
+It is important to note that \citet{codet5} have demonstrated that for the code refinement task, achieving a high BLEU score can be accomplished with a simple duplication of the input codes, comparable to state-of-the-art models.
+Furthermore, it has been shown that CodeBLEU and BLEU scores are not necessarily correlated with the correctness of the programs \citep{evtikhiev2022out,hendrycksapps2021}.
+We report BLEU score results in \autoref{app:results}.